Codecademy/docs/content/general/concepts/framework/framework.md

 <link rel="canonical" href="https://www.codecademy.com/resources/blog/what-is-a-framework/" />

-**Frameworks** are software that provide reusable boilerplate code and functionality for building applications.
+**Frameworks** are tools that provide reusable boilerplate code and functionality for building applications.
 They are commonly associated with a specific programming language and are suited to different types of tasks.

 Using frameworks can save time and reduces the risk of hard-to-find errors.
 Plus, frameworks have already been tested, so there's less to worry about.
 Other advantages include: